 Thanks to progression with modern browsers, static site generators, APIs and content delivery networks, websites can be built as modular stacks that aren't tied to specific technologies.

 Going back to the benefits: better performance, higher security, cheaper to scale & a better experience.
 These aren't just developer benefits, they apply directly to the marketing team too.
 Better performance means better site engagement and improved SEO.
 Higher security means less chance of not hitting your stretch goal next June because the site got hacked.
-Cheaper to scale means there will be less roadblocks in your way when you want to add that Shopify store, and a better experience – who wouldn't want that?
+Cheaper to scale means there will be less roadblocks in your way when you want to add that Shopify store or when a big campaign sends 1M visitors to the site.
+Better experience — who wouldn't want that?

 Enter the headless CMS